5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 <details>
 <summary><strong>Preparation: Dos and Don'ts</strong></summary>

-### Dos and Don'ts
+### Preparing the `config.plist`
-Before you copy the EFI onto your system SSD/HDD, follow each of the next steps precisely if you want a working system!
+Before you copy the EFI onto your system SSD/HDD, it is mandatory that your read the section of this documentation througly and follow the given instructions precisely, since additional adjustments to the `config.plist` may be required to match your hardware and the used version of macOS.

 - **Test it**: Test the EFI folder first using a FAT32 formatted USB Stick!
-- **Perform an NVRAM Reset**
+- **Perform an NVRAM Reset** before booting from this EFI!
 - **Pick a Config**: The EFI Folder cotains 2 config files: `config.plist` and `config_Monterey.plist`.
 The major differences between them are:
 	- `config.plist` uses `MacBookPro10,1` as System Definition.
 It can run everything from macOS 10.13 High Sierra up to macOS 11 Big Sur.
 Big Sur requires changing the `SystemProductName` to `MacBookPro11,1`, though.
 Adjust `csr-active-config` accordingly.
 	- `config_Monterey.plist` uses `MacBookPro11,4` and is for booting macOS Monterey (obvioulsy).
 It uses a different combination of Bluetooth Kexts for Broadcom Cards, otherwise the system won't boot (see "Wifi/Bluetooth" further down).
 - **Integrated Graphics**: Three variants of T530 models with different display panels exist: `HD+` (including FullHD) and `HD` models.
 Both are using different identifiers:

-	`AAPL,ig-platform-id 04006601` = HD+/FullHD ≥ 1600x900 px </br>
+	`AAPL,ig-platform-id 04006601` = `HD+` = FullHD.
+Resolution: ≥ 1600x900 px</br>
-	`AAPL,ig-platform-id 03006601` = HD = 1366x768 px
+	`AAPL,ig-platform-id 03006601` = `HD` = SD.
+Resolution: ≤ 1366x768 px

-	By default, the iGPU (Intel(R) HD 4000) is configured for T530 models with `HD+` and FullHD panels.
-If your model has an `HD` panel you need to select a different Framebuffer-Patch, which is included in the config but is disabled.
+	By default, the iGPU (Intel HD 4000) is configured for T530 models with `HD+` and FullHD panels.
+If your model has an `HD` panel you need to select a different Framebuffer-Patch, which is included in the config.plist but is disabled.
 To enable it, do the folowing:
 	1. Go to `DeviceProperties` > `PciRoot(0x0)/Pci(0x2,0x0)`.
 	2. Disable the HD+ Frambuffer-Patch by placing a `#` in front of `PciRoot(0x0)/Pci(0x2,0x0)`.
-	3. Next, enable "#PciRoot(0x0)/Pci(0x2,0x0) 1366x768 px" by deleting the leading `#` and the description after the bracket, so that it looks this: `PciRoot(0x0)/Pci(0x2,0x0)`.
+	3. Next, enable "#PciRoot(0x0)/Pci(0x2,0x0) 1366x768 px" by deleting the leading `#` and the description ` 1366x768 px` after the bracket, so that it looks this: `PciRoot(0x0)/Pci(0x2,0x0)`.

 	**HINT**: If your screen turns off during boot, you are using the wrong Framebuffer-Patch!
 - **CPU**: The `SSDT-PM.aml` inside the ACPI Folder is for an **Intel i7 3630QM**.
 If you use a differnt CPU, disable it for now and create your own using `ssdtPRGEN` in Post-Install.
 (See 'Fixing CPU Power Management' in the 'Post-Install Section')
 - **SMBIOS**: Create SMBIOS infos using GenSMBIOS and add the data to `PlatformInfo > Generic`.
+Depending on the macOS version you are using, a different setting for `SystemProductName` is required:
-	- High Sierra to Catalina require `MacBookPro10,1`
+	- For macOS High Sierra to Catalina: `MacBookPro10,1`
-	- Big Sur requires `MaBookPro11,1`
+	- For macOS Big Sur: `MaBookPro11,1`
-	- Monterey requires `MaBookPro11,4` – amongst other files and settings.
+	- For macOS Monterey requires `MaBookPro11,4` – amongst other files and settings.
 That's why There's an extra `config_Monterey.plist` included.
-- **Disabling System Integrity Protection (SIP)**: to Disable SIP, go to `NVRAM` > `Add` > `7C436110-AB2A-4BBB-A880-FE41995C9F82 `and change the value of `csr-active-config` according to the installes version of macOS
+- **Disabling System Integrity Protection (SIP)**: to Disable SIP, go to `NVRAM` > `Add` > `7C436110-AB2A-4BBB-A880-FE41995C9F82 `and change the value of `csr-active-config` according to the installed version of macOS
   - For High Sierra: `FF030000`
   - For Mojave/Catalina: `FF070000`
   - For Big Sur/Monterey: `67080000`
   - For Monterey (alternative): `EF0F0000`
-- **Wifi/Bluetooth**
+- **WiFi/Bluetooth**
 	- I use a Broadcom Card but built-in Intel(r) WiFi/Bluetooth Cards may also work.
 Check [OpenIntelWireless](https://github.com/OpenIntelWireless) to find out if your card is supported (yet).
 	- 3rd Party WiFi/BT Cards require the 1vyrain Jailbreak to unlock the BIOS in order to disable the WLAN Whitelist (unless the 3rd party card is whitelisted).
    - If you use a WiFi/BT Card from a different vendor than Broadcom, remove the BluetoolFixup and Brcm Kexts, add the required Kext(s) for your card and create a new snapshot of `config.plist` using ProperTree before trying to boot from this EFI.